ssullivangh/nrelmat/doc/source/index.rst

-.. cidlada documentation master file, created by sphinx-quickstart on Fri May 17 13:45:57 2013.
+.. nrelmat documentation master file, created by sphinx-quickstart on Fri May 17 13:45:57 2013.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to cidlada's documentation!
+Welcome to nrelmat's documentation!
 ===================================

 Contents: